phwl/elec3607-lab/labs/lab4-tayloe/README.md

 A subcircuit of the schematic from the previous lab shows the RF amplifier with input RFIN and output RFOUT.
 Draw an LTspice schematic of the circuit using the ideal single-pole operational amplifier model (``opamp'') in place of the THS4304.
 Make a Bode plot of the frequency response, using ```.ac dec 20 1 10MEG``` (this specifies an AC analysis with 20 points per decade from 1 Hz to 10 MHz).
 Find the datasheet for the [THS4304](https://www.ti.com/product/THS4304).
 What are typical values for the open loop gain and the gain bandwidth product?
 Change your opamp model to use these values in place of the default ones for Aol and GBW.
 How does the frequency response of your feedback RF amplifier change?
 Explain the reason that this happens.
 Also verify that the gain of the amplifier in the passband region around 7 MHz is the correct value.

 ### Question 2 - Measurement (70%)
+First consider which jumpers in J1 need to be in-place to connect the BPFIN signal to RFIN and disable the band pass filter.

 Now measure the frequency response of the RF amplifier on your PCB using a waveform generator and oscilloscope.
 What is the small-signal gain for an approximately 20 mV peak-to-peak sine wave input at 7.001 MHz?
 Is it the expected value?

 ## Part B - Tayloe Detector